Autodesk Fusion Manage | 2025 Features | Autodesk

 New product introduction

-Keep product development projects organised by managing stakeholders from various departments.
-Stay aligned on tasks and deliverables needed to define, develop and launch a new product.
-Configurable project templates, standardised phase-gate milestones and automated workflows help reduce delays so you can get to market faster.
+Keep product development projects organized by managing stakeholders from various departments.
+Stay aligned on tasks and deliverables needed to define, develop, and launch a new product.
+Configurable project templates, standardized phase-gate milestones, and automated workflows help reduce delays so you can get to market faster.

 Quality management